sidart/bizdom/_posts/2021-09-22-the-making-of-marico.md

 3. Lalitaji Boycotts Coconut Oil, housewife looks for branded oil.
 These three advertisements served their purpose and created the required buzz.
 ### HUL vs Marico
+[India after liberalisation](https://www.thebizdom.in/from-ideology-to-modernity-the-30th-anniversary-of-lpg/) was changing.
+In most of the sectors, there was suppliers market.
+These few parties were selling products and services, and those parties can therefore fix their selling price as they wish.
-HLL (HUL's old name) was interested in Parachute as they had acquired a brand of coconut oil—Tata Hair Oil—which became theirs after their acquisition of Tata Oils Mills Company (TOMCO) in 1993.
+In these changing times, HLL (HUL's old name) was interested in Parachute as they had acquired a brand of coconut oil—Tata Hair Oil—which became theirs after their acquisition of Tata Oils Mills Company (TOMCO) in 1993.
 Since they can’t use Tata as a brand, they had decided to launch it under Nihar in 1999.
 But they wanted to expand fast so they thought of buying out Mr. Marilwala also.

 Nihar owned roughly 15% of the market share.
 After its acquisition, HUL was eyeing to capture Parachute’s market.